OSGeo/gdal/doc/source/programs/gdal_vsi_list.rst

 .. only:: html

-    List files of one of the GDAL Virtual file systems (VSI)
+    List files of one of the GDAL Virtual System Interface (VSI)

 ..
 Index:: gdal vsi list